SoftwareSeniPT/frontend-style-guide/README.md

 ## Markup Guidelines
 ### Containment
-When creating container for element, always remember to avoid these:
+When creating container for element, always remember these:

 1. **Never create a single container for all elements**